rapidsai/docs/releases/triage.md

 - [Other Issues](https://github.com/rapidsai/cudf/projects/10) - track documentation, questions, and other issues
 - [Release](https://github.com/rapidsai/cudf/projects/14) - tracks the progress of the current release

 Bug Squashing, Feature Planning and Other Issues are permanent tracking boards, and are used as the basis for release planning.
-The Release board is not pernament and is closed once a release is completed.
+The Release board is not permanent and is closed once a release is completed.
 The example boards above are from the [cuDF](https://github.com/rapidsai/cudf) project.

 Each permanent project board (Bug Squashing, Feature Planning,and Other Issues) has the following columns: